top of page

 South Bay Plaza

-Saglo purchased the 75,100 SF center in June 2017 for $5,000,000 ($67.00/PSF) at a 10.1 % cap rate, using 65 % LTV debt and $1,750,000 of equity.
-At acquisition the center was 66.51 % leased, with eight of twelve tenants being medical uses and anchored by DaVita and American Clinical Solutions.
-Leasing and operational improvements have raised occupancy to 100 %, still dominated by medical tenants.
+In June 2017, Saglo acquired a 75,100 SF shopping center for $5,000,000 ($67 PSF) at a 10.1% cap rate.
+The purchase was financed with 65% LTV debt and $1,750,000 in equity.
+At acquisition, the center was only 66.5% leased, though it had a strong foundation with eight of twelve tenants in medical uses and anchors including DaVita and American Clinical Solutions.

 Picture of Optum at South Bay Plaza Shopping Center.